Wolverhampton | Sandwell | Dudley | Walsall

 This is a highly important sector for the region with considerable investment currently being pumped into a number of key projects such as HS2, which will require much construction input, giving the sector a healthy outlook.

 There are 34,000 people employed in this sector, with just under one-third of these in specialised construction activities, over 4,000 in building construction; 4,300 in electrical installation and 3,000 in civil engineering.

 More than 4,400 companies make up the sector in the Black Country, 190 of which are high turnover (£1m+) businesses.
 These include Homeserve PLC, providing home emergency and repair services to over 7 million homes worldwide and Fortel Construction Ltd. which has carried out contracts on many major motorway schemes across the UK.

-Construction Training 'Centres of Excellence' are in place including the West Midlands Construction University Technical College which focuses on modern construction design and build professions.
-The University of Wolverhampton also provides research into engineering, information Systems, the built environment and sustainability amongst others.
+Construction Training 'Centres of Excellence' are in place including the West Midlands Construction University Technical College which focuses on modern construction design and builds professions.
+The University of Wolverhampton also provides research into engineering, information systems, the built environment and sustainability amongst others.

 In September 2016, Stourbridge College also opened a newly-refurbished £1.5 million Construction Centre, providing state-of-the-art learning facilities in everything from carpentry and joinery, to plumbing, gas and electrical installation, and the Built Environment.